-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

-Every Marriage must have a home.
+Every marriage must have a home.
 A marriage without walls around it is a flimsy thing indeed.
 You will need a cozy nook for just you two.
-More specifically, this should include a kitchen, bathroom, and at least one room for living and sleeping.
+This should include a kitchen, bathroom and at least one room for living and sleeping.

 Choose a good, well-kept apartment building and you will find they have all these rooms and as many others as you need or can afford.

-Some say that it takes a heap of living to make an apartment a home.
-This is true.
-However, it takes a heap less than if you are driven into a free-standing house, surrounded on all sides by con-stantly growing vegetation, with its own furnace, hot water heater, plumbing, storm windows, cess-pool, roofing, chimney, paint, calking, wiring, and snow-covered sidewalks.
+It takes a heap of living to make an apartment a home, but it takes a heap less than if you are driven into a freestanding house, surrounded on all sides by constantly growing vegetation, with its own furnace, hot-water heater, plumbing, storm windows, cesspools, roofing, chimney, paint, calking, wiring and snow-covered sidewalks.

 "Should I Resist Openly?"

-Don't resist.
 Take the opposite approach.
 Be eager.
-It is far more becoming, will create better feelings around the house, and is infinitely more effective.
+This creates better feelings around the house, and is far more effective.

-The really expert husband makes it seem that he is taking the initiative.
-Time your opening gun carefully.
-When she begins looking through the real estate section, prepare yourself.
+Open the Discussion.
+Make it seem you are taking the initiative.
+When she begins looking through the real-estate section, prepare yourself.
 The first time she clips something out, but before she actually says anything, fire the first shot.

-"You seem so well adjusted to this easy apartment living, but– I–well, I feel fenced in.
-I want to get out–'way out!"
+"You seem so (continued on page 145) Dream House (continued from page 110) well adjusted to this easy apartment living, but I -- well, I feel fenced in.
+I want to get out -- way out!"

 Daring as this may sound, it will put you in a good tactical position for the difficult maneuvering that will follow.